ExpressionEngine/ExpressionEngine-User-Guide/source/modules/blacklist/index.rst

 `blacklist@expressionengine.com <mailto:blacklist@expressionengine.com>`_.

 To download the ExpressionEngine Lists, you must have your License Number entered into the :menuselection:`Admin --> General Configuration` area of the Control Panel.
-To download the Lists, go into the Modules > Blacklist.
+To download the Lists, go into the :menuselection:`Add-Ons --> Modules` and choose *Blacklist/Whitelist*.
 In the main menu for the module are links that you can click to automatically download and add the ExpressionEngine.com Lists to your own.